John Baselmans

 John Baselmans (born May 20, 1954 in Waalre, North Brabant) is a Dutch artist, sculptor, graphic designer, and illustrator.

+Life and career

 He was born in Aalst but has lived and worked in Curaçao, Netherlands Antilles since 1982.
 Since 1984, Baselmans has designed postal stamps for the post office of the Netherlands Antilles and has worked as an illustrator for different schoolbooks.
 His pen drawings are made in a combination of pen and ink, color pencils, and soft pastel chalk.

 Baselmans started to draw at the age of three.
 His father taught him woodcarving, working with clay, painting, and other techniques which he still uses.
 He attended the Graphic School (University) and The Free Academy in Eindhoven in the Netherlands.
 Afterwards, he attended several drawing courses such as airbrush and architectural rendering in the United States.
 More recently, he has organized exhibitions in several countries, and has written several e-books.